divelab/GOOD/README.md

 our leaderboard results for comparison.
 Note that, this is a growing project, so we will include new OOD algorithms gradually.
 Besides, if you hope to include your algorithms in the leaderboard, please contact us or contribute to this project.
 A big welcome!
 * **Reproducibility:**
-  * OOD Datasets: GOOD provide full OOD split generalization code for reproduction, and generation for new datasets.
+  * OOD Datasets: GOOD provides full OOD split generalization code for reproduction, and generation for new datasets.
   * Leaderboard results: One random seed round results are provided, and loaded models pass the test result reproduction.